 Your Water Sensor could be submerged in water, causing a temporary drop in connection (don't worry, your Water Sensor is waterproof).

 Your Water Sensor batteries may have died.
-Flume will notify you when your batteries are low.
+Flume will notify you when your batteries are low or dead.
 Here is an article on how to change the batteries in your Flume 2.

 If your Bridge has disconnected from WiFi, the sensor will also disconnect.
 If your Bridge has disconnected from WiFi please see this article